JerseyLu/Note-for-Anomaly-Detection/Anomaly-Detection.md

 # Note-for-Anomaly-Detection
-This repository contains my personal notes in the field of Anomaly Detection, especially in Transportation.
-Individuals who are interested in it are welcome to discuss and study together.
-PS: Only used for personal study!

 ## 1. **Introduction**
 - **Background**: Anomaly detection plays a crucial role across numerous domains, including intrusion detection, fraud detection, fault detection, monitoring systems, and healthcare diagnostics.
 Anomalies represent rare but significant events that may indicate critical issues[^1].